jetstreamapp/jetstream/README.md

 Learn more by [reading the docs](https://docs.getjetstream.app/).

-**JETSTREAM IS OPEN SOURCE AND FREE TO USE.
+**JETSTREAM IS SOURCE-AVAILABLE AND FREE TO USE.
 IF YOUR COMPANY IS GETTING VALUE, PLEASE CONSIDER SPONSORING THE PROJECT ❤️**

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/jetstreamapp)